MicrosoftDocs/dynamics-365-fraud-protection/content/risk-support.md

 Searching by a customer's email address or payment instrument may reveal multiple transactions.
 Select any of them for expanded information in the following areas:

 - **Financial snapshot** summarizes the customer's spending, transaction, chargeback, and refund history, if any.
-This breakdown can indicate activities that fall outside typical patterns, such as a recent spike in spending or an unusual number of transactions or chargebacks.
+This breakdown can highlight activities that fall outside typical patterns, such as a recent spike in spending or an unusual number of transactions or chargebacks.
 - **Transaction history** identifies individual transactions and highlights their key properties, including the results of risk decisions made in Dynamics 365 Fraud Protection.
 - **Transaction details** shows specifics about individual transactions, like the payment method, the device used, the originating IP address, and more. **Risk information** provides additional details about the risk decision, including the specific score.
 - **Line items** itemizes everything purchased during the selected transaction, the price, and applicable taxes and fees.